Curriculum Detail - Kindergarten

 • Practice the concept of boundaries and simple game rules

-• Introduction to basic components of fitness and proper muscle and bone name
+• Begin to learn basic components of fitness and proper muscle and bone names

 Faculty